Chronosphere Collector optimizations

 When a scrape target disappears or doesn’t return a sample for a time series that was present in a previous scrape, queries return the last value.
 After five minutes, queries return no value, which means queries might return out-of-date data.

 By enabling staleness markers, the Collector can hint to the database that a time series has gone stale, and exclude it from query results until it reappears.
-A staleness marker gets published when the target disappears or doesn't return a sample.
-Staleness markers disabled by default in the Collector configuration.
+A staleness marker gets published when the target disappears or doesn’t return a sample.
+Staleness markers are disabled by default in the Collector configuration.

 Staleness markers are a best effort optimization.